Disclaimer: this post contains affiliate links. When you make a purchase through these links, I receive a commission at no extra cost to you.

 If you’re not yet familiar with Duolingo, the app is based on what they call ‘Duolingo trees’.
-It’s a tree of 5-minute, highly gamified lessons that take you through the basics of your language.
+It’s a tree of 5-minute, highly gamified lessons that take you through the basics grammar points (and some vocab) of your language.
 Duolingo is very fun, very rewarding, and very easy.

 To keep your interest, all of these lessons include fun sound effects, low-pressure lessons, and a cute little owl that pokes you every day to get your practice in.
 As you continue through your lessons, you’re reminded to refresh your memory every once in a while, but once your tree is done, it’s done.

 Busuu, on the other hand, is a completely different animal right from the start.
 I mean, the first thing you do is set yourself up with a goal.
-You’re asked the CEFR level you want to reach (A1-B2), and how often you want to study.
+You’re asked the CEFR level you want to reach (A1-B2 [note that it doesn’t reach advanced levels]), and how often you want to study.